c0pperdragon/OS816/README.md

 With the kit I sell at [tindie](https://www.tindie.com/products/c0pperdragon/os816-single-board-computer-kit/), the flash IC comes already pre-programmed.

-## Uploading

-Compiling with the recommended tools will create a file in Intel HEX format.
-This file contains the "user code" which can be written to flash using the resident boot loader program.
-When starting up the machine with a serial terminal attached, the boot loader enters a command line interface.
-Here memory locations can be inspected or modified and also the content of the flash can be reprogrammed.
-After completely erasing the user flash area with the "!" command, you can conveniently dump a whole intel hex file into the terminal whose lines will be treated as individual programming commands.
-Once the user program is in the flash, the command "x" will start up this program.
-When the machine starts up with a user program already installed, the boot loader will give you 1 second time to enter the command line interface by pressing a key.
-Otherwise it will fire up the user program directly.

 ## Serial interface

 With its simple IO hardware, the CPU is in charge of all signal handling.
 With a 10MHz clock and hand-crafted machine code